-At Least 8 Dead, Others Missing After Tour Boat Sinks In Missouri Lake
+At Least 11 Dead, Others Missing After Tour Boat Sinks In Missouri Lake

-At least 8 people are reported dead after an amphibious tourist boat capsized and sank during a severe squall in a lake in southern Missouri.
-Authorities said a search was ongoing for possibly more than a dozen other missing passengers.
+At least 11 people are reported dead after an amphibious tourist boat carrying 31 passengers capsized and sank during a severe squall in a lake in southern Missouri, the local sheriff said.

-Several people who were rescued from the scene at Table Lake near Branson have been hospitalized, Stone County Sheriff Doug Rader said, according to Branson Tri Lake News.
+Stone County Sheriff Doug Rader said seven others were hospitalized after the incident at Table Lake near Branson, according to Branson Tri Lake News.
+The capsize occurred during a storm that produced gusts up to 80 mph.

+The newspaper reports that at 11:30 p.m., Rader said 11 people were dead.
 He said some of the passengers aboard the duck boat were children.

-Cox Branson hospital said in a statement that seven victims were being treated there, according to The Springfield News-Leader.

 The News-Leader reports, "Recovery efforts continued after dark, with some passengers still unaccounted for.
 A dive team from Western Taney County was in the water and a team from the Missouri State Highway Patrol was on the way, as well."